gummyworm/monster/src/docs/linker.md

 The `SEGMENTS` block defines how the segments defined in the object code map to the memory sections.

 #### Example
-Below is a simple example of the link configuration file format.
+Below is a simple example of the link configuration file format

 ```
 MEMORY [
 SECTIONA: